- Price$ 417

 - Sightseeing services using air-conditioned transport with the driver as per the tour programme

-- Accommodation in deluxe hotels offering good 4-star facilities with breakfast in all the places.
+- Accommodation to choose from in superior hotels offering good 4-star facilities or deluxe hotels offering 5 star standard facilities with breakfast in all the places.
 Double or twin sharing shall be provided as per your preference.
 Accommodation includes all applicable taxes.

 - All taxes are included